Updated on October 7, 2022 by Sarina Tariq

 Attach velcro or snaps on the ends. ( I don’t like regular velcro on small babies.
 You need non-irritating velcro) Or Sew a button and a buttonhole.

 The patterns I have given are fit for small babies.
-But Babies are so different.
-My eldest daughter was 3.5 kg at birth and kept her height and weight growth proportionate to her age but my youngest weighed 1.5 kg ; how much can you increase from this suddenly.
+But babies are so different.
+My eldest daughter was 3.5 kg at birth and kept her height and weight growth proportionate to her age but my youngest weighed 1.5 kg at birth; how much can you increase from this suddenly.
 So none of the clothes belonging to the eldest fit right for the younger one for a number of years.
+(Now they are the same height, which is beside the point)

 - Best fabrics for making baby clothes